sonicfurqan/LWC-Viewer/README.md

 1.Add your org domain to remote site settings as it uses tooling api to fetch data

+2.Uncomment Code in ViewComponets class, Lazy to write test class

-2.search for tab "view all components "
+3.search for tab "view all components "

-3.Enjoy
+4.Enjoy